memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 ## Further reading

-The following are great resources when it comes to Zephyr and are worth a read _or watch_:
+The following are great resources when it comes to Zephyr and is worth a read _or watch_:

 - Of course, [Linaro](https://www.linaro.org/blog/introducing-devicetree-org/) deserves an honorable mention as the inventor of *Devicetree*.
 - Second, of course, [Zephyr's official documentation on Devicetree](https://docs.zephyrproject.org/latest/build/dts/index.html).